What does this measure?

 This indicator measures the unemployment rate for the latest data year across all sectors and demographics in Erie County, as a percentage.
-The trend for Unemployment Rare is down and better in 2019, with a reported decrease of -0.3% within the County.
+The trend for Unemployment Rate was down and better between 2017 and 2018, with a reported decrease of -1.0% within the County.
 There were a reported 6,532 unemployed individuals in Erie County in 2018, a decrease of -1,415 from 2017.

 How does Erie compare to its Peers?

 About this Data